 How They Differ from Public Investigators

-However, it’s essential to note that they don’t have the same legal powers as public law enforcement.
+However, They don’t have the same legal powers as public law enforcement.
 For instance, they cannot make arrests, and they don’t have a warrant to search properties.
 They must operate within legal boundaries, often working in tandem with law enforcement and legal professionals to ensure that their findings are obtained ethically and can stand up in court.

 Criminal Justice System

-Now that we’ve peeled back the curtain on the world of private investigators, let’s delve deeper into their role within the criminal justice system:
+Now that we’ve looked into the world of private investigators, let’s delve deeper into their role within the criminal justice system:

 The investigative process

-Understanding their role in the criminal justice system requires an appreciation of their investigative process.
+Understanding their work requires an appreciation of their investigation methodology.
 Here’s a glimpse into their typical modus operandi:

 Case Assessment: PIs start by understanding the nature of the case, client needs, and the expected outcome.
 They review all available information to plan their course of action.

 Strategy Development: This involves planning how to approach the investigation, including what resources to use, whether to conduct surveillance, and which individuals to interview.